codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 ## Step 4: Install GitOps Helm Runtime
-Install a new Helm-based GtiOps Runtime to the cluster through the Helm chart.
+Install a new Helm-based GitOps Runtime to the cluster through the Helm chart.
+This step describes how to install the GitOps Runtime through the UI where you can copy the install command with values automatically populated by Codefresh.
+You can also run the install command by applying the values.yaml file with the installation configuration and customizations.

 **values.yaml validation**
-Before initiating the installation, Codefresh automatically validates the `values.yaml` file to verify that the supplied values are correct.<br>
+Before initiating the installation, Codefresh automatically validates the `values.yaml` file, and if the supplied values are incorrect,terminates the installation.
+For troubleshooting details, see the [Job has reached the specified backoff limit error during Helm installation]({{site.baseurl}}/docs/kb/articles/runtime-issues/#job-has-reached-the-specified-backoff-limit-error-during-helm-installation).
-If the Helm installation is terminated with the error message: `Job has reached the specified backoff limit`, get more detailed information on the reason for the validation failure with:
-  `kubectl logs jobs/validate-values -n ${NAMESPACE}`, replacing `{NAMESPACE}` with the namespace of the Hybrid GitOps Runtime.

 <br><br>